trinity24/trinity24.github.io/_posts/2016-03-09-games_history.md

 ---
 layout: post
-title:  A brief history of common games
+title:  A Brief History of Common Games (1)
 date:   2016-03-09
 categories: post
 ---

 ### Major disclaimer
-This is a post about some of the **history** behind the solvability of a few common games.
+This is a post about some of the history behind the solvability of a few common games.

 ![major_buzzkill](/assets/major_buzzkill.gif)